 Permission for any absence is generally only given for medical or compassionate reasons.
 All such requests must be emailed to the workshop facilitator and should be accompanied by documentary evidence from a social service professional (e.g. doctor, counsellor or psychologist).
 Each request will be assessed on its merits.

 Assessment 2: Weekly Quizzes (20%)

-From Week 3 MyUni will host 10 weekly text-based multiple choice online quizzes.
+From Week 3 MyUni will host 10 weekly text-based multiple-choice online quizzes.
 Each quiz consists of 25 multiple choice questions and will assess material covered in the associated topic.
 These quizzes will provide you with the opportunity to test your understanding of core concepts and identify areas that require further study and assistance.
-You should discuss issues arising from the quiz questions with your tutor.
-Attempting online quizzes by the prescribed due dates is essential as the relevant quiz will close after this date.
+You should discuss issues arising from the quiz questions with your workshop facilitator (tutor).
+Attempting online quizzes by the prescribed due dates is essential as the relevant quiz will close automatically after the due date.

 Assessment 3: Mid-term Test (10%)

 The purpose of the test is to provide you with the opportunity to ascertain how you are progressing in the course (hence only 10% assessment weighting).
 Students who fail the test are classified as ‘at risk’.
-Consequently, such students will be encouraged to make a time with their workshop facilitator to assess the student’s approach to studying this course and strategies to put in place to ensure your future success.
+Consequently, such students will be encouraged to make time with their workshop facilitator (tutor) to assess their approach to studying this course and strategies to put in place to ensure your the student's future success.

-The timing of the test is indicated on the MyUni Course Website and will be held during the lecture timeslot for that week.
+The Mind-term Test will be scheduled in week 6.
+Please refer to the MyUni Course Website to know the exact date and time for the text.
 The test will assess material covered in topics 1 to 3 inclusive.